Last updated on August 11th, 2021 at 01:24 pm

 The authorities came to the house, managed to kill “El Limón” the guardian, and although Escobar tried to escape over the rooftops, they finally managed to kill him, ending the era of Pablo Escobar’s terror.

-Curiously, it was never clearly established who the person who killed Pablo Escobar was.
+Curiously, no one ever clearly established who killed Pablo Escobar.
 Myths abound and there are even those who believe that the drug dealer committed suicide.
 This after he had said the now mythical phrase: “I would rather be in a grave in Colombia than in a prison cell in the United States”.

 Why is there interest in the house where Pablo Escobar died?

-After Escobar’s death, the house was closed by the Attorney General and was abandoned for 15 years.
-The homeless, drug addicts and criminals entered illegally.
-In 2008 the house was bought and converted into a Spanish language school.
-Although Escobar’s name is often used to attract tourism, it is no longer the main purpose of the place.
+The house closed after Escobar’s death and the Attorney General abandoned it for 15 years.
+The homeless, drug addicts and criminals broke in.
+In 2008, someone bought the house and turned it into a Spanish language school.
+Escobar’s name sometimes attracts tourism, but it is not the main purpose of the place anymore.

-Even so, the house remains a frequent destination for tours related to Pablo Escobar.
+Even so, the house remains a frequent destination for Pablo Escobar tours.
 Whether you like it or not, this place has become a pop culture icon, and even renowned artists like Fernando Botero have captured the moment of the drug lord’s death in paintings.

 How do you get to the house where Pablo Escobar was killed?

-The house where Pablo Escobar was murdered is in the center of Medellín, in the Los Olivos district.
-It can be reached by public transport.
+Public transport can take you to the house where Pablo Escobar died.
+It is in the Los Olivos district, in the center of Medellín.
 Bus routes 302 and 202 pass near this area.

 Parque Conmemorativo Inflexión